haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

   This function sends a log.
-The log is sent, according with the HAProxy configuration file, on the default syslog server if it is configured and on the stderr if it is allowed.
+The log is sent, according with the HAProxy configuration file, to the loggers relevant to the current context and to stderr if it is allowed.

+  The exact behaviour depends on tune.lua.log.loggers and tune.lua.log.stderr.

   :param integer loglevel: Is the log level associated with the message.
 It is a number between 0 and 7.